• Skip to primary navigation

 Prepare the Piyaz Dressing

 For the dressing, take 3 tablespoon of white beans in a bowl and turn it into a paste with a fork.
 Add the lemon juice, tahini, olive oil, vinegar, and salt then whisk.
-Add water if the sauce is too thick, check the seasoning and set aside.
+Add water if the sauce is too thick, check the seasoning, and set it aside.

 dressing for piyaz (Turkish Bean salad)